blog image

 30 March 2026

-It is also the wrong number to be looking at.
+It is also the wrong number.

 The number nobody calculates